rpm-software-management/dnf/doc/command_ref.rst

 ``dnf help [<command>]``
     Displays the help text for all commands.
-If given a command name then only displays the help for that particular command.
+If given a command name then only displays help for that particular command.

 .. _history_command-label: